-- A shooter who has never shot any registered clay targets will be assigned Class "D". - 2.
-A first time NSCA member who has shot registered targets with any clay target organization other than a Sporting Clays Association (i.e. NSSA, ATA, NRA, International skeet or trap) and has been classified in "A", "AA" or "AAA" class will be assigned a NSCA class that is one class lower than his/her highest class attained in that clay target association.
-If the first-time member has not shot a sufficient number of targets in any other clay target association to be assigned a class, or if their class is "B" or below, they will be placed in NSCA "D" class. - 3.
-A shooter from another sporting clays organization, (i.e., USSCA/SCA, CPSA, F.I.T.A.S.C.,

-Non-Registered Sporting Clay Events) will shoot their earned class or higher.

-- 4. A person who purchases an International Shooting membership or a regular foreign membership will be placed one class higher than the highest registered class in sporting or parcours de chasse; whichever is higher in their country's association.
-If a new International Shooter or regular foreign member does not belong to CPSA, another recognized sporting clays organization or if there is no sporting clays organization in that country then the new member will be placed in the following classes: - AA Class or higher, if known ability applies, for those who qualify for NSCA concurrents.
-Master Class for all others. - Ashooter may be classified based on his/her "known ability".
+- 1) A shooter who has never shot any registered clay targets will be assigned Class "E." - 2) A first-time NSCA member who has shot registered targets with any clay target organization other than a Sporting Clays Association (i.e. NSSA, ATA, NRA, International skeet or trap) and has been classified in "A," "AA" or "AAA" class will be assigned a NSCA class that is one class lower than his/her highest class attained in that clay target association.
+After 300 targets have been shot and input into the NSCA database, the shooter can request a class review for down-classing purposes.
+If the first-time member has not shot a sufficient number of targets in any other clay target association to be assigned a class, or if their class is "B" or below, they will be placed in NSCA "E" class. - 3) A shooter from another sporting clays organization, (i.e., USSCA/SCA, CPSA, FITASC, Non-Registered Sporting Clay Events) will shoot their earned class or higher. - 4) A person who purchases an International Shooting membership or a regular foreign membership will be placed one class higher than the highest registered class in sporting or parcours de chasse; whichever is higher in their country's association.
+If a new International Shooter or regular foreign member does not belong to CPSA, another recognized sporting clays organization or if there is no sporting clays organization in that country then the new member will be placed in the following classes: - AA Class or higher, if known ability applies, for those who qualify for NSCA concurrents. - Master Class for all others. - A shooter may be classified based on his/her "known ability."
 (See rule III-A-3)